 Cowboy Billiards is born from another game called Thirty Eight, which dates back to the 1800s in England.
 Thirty Eight was first reported in the New York Times as a "New Game" in the January 21st issue in 1885.
 It is not known how the the name transitioned from Thirty Eight to Cowboy Billiards.
 The first recorded mention of Cowboy Pool Rules was in a rule book from 1908.
 Although there was one small sanctioned Cowboy billiard event in 1914, it remains an amateur game.

-The governing body for cowboy billiards rules is the Billiard Congress of America.
+The official governing body for Cowboy Billiards Rules is the Billiard Congress of America.

-Cowboy Billiards Rules belong to the pocket billiards category of cue sports.
+The Cowboy Billiards Rules article belongs to the Pocket Billiards Rules category.
 Pocket billiards is a class of cue sport game commonly referred to as pool.

 There are not yet any comments.
 Please post one below.
 All comments are moderated.